davidbo1996/staticwebsite/README.md

 ﻿# staticwebsite

-You may have a preview of my website by clicking on https://davidbo1996.github.io/staticwebsite/
+Preview of my website by clicking on https://davidbo1996.github.io/staticwebsite/